Kevin-Kinyua/metamask-login/README.md

 ## metamask-login

 # Install MetaMask:
-- Ensure you have MetaMask installed in your browser.
+- Ensure you have MetaMask installed in your browser [Chrome, Microsoft Edge or Firefox].

 # Set Up Project:
 - Initialize your project.
 In this case, enure that node is installed